South Korean court denies arrest warrant request for Samsung heir

 SEOUL (Reuters) - A South Korean court on Tuesday denied an arrest warrant request for Samsung Group heir Jay Y. Lee after prosecutors accused him of accounting fraud and stock manipulation.

+The ruling provided at least temporary relief for the vice chairman of Samsung Electronics.
+But he may face further pressure from the case at a time when the world’s top maker of smartphones and memory chips contends with the impact of the COVID-19 pandemic on demand.

-Prosecutors last week asked the court to issue an arrest warrant against Lee, capping a probe into a 2015 merger of two Samsung affiliates that they said helped facilitate Lee’s plan to assume greater control of the group.
+Prosecutors last week asked the court to issue an arrest warrant for the 51-year-old Lee, as part of a probe into alleged accounting fraud involving a Samsung drugs affiliate and a 2015 merger of two other affiliates.

-Lee is vice chairman of Samsung Electronics, the world’s top maker of smartphones and memory chips.
+They said the fraudulent accounting, and alleged stock manipulation, helped facilitate Lee’s plan to assume greater control of the group.

 “It appears that prosecutors have secured considerable amount of evidence through their investigation, but they fell short of explaining the validity to detain Lee,” the Seoul Central District Court said in a statement.

+Prosecutors called the decision regrettable, saying their investigation would proceed nonetheless.
+They may decide to reapply for the arrest warrant request for Lee, after further investigation, or bring Lee to trial without arrest.

+Lee’s attorneys said in a statement they hoped the case would get a thorough review from an outside panel that would decide whether or not an indictment of Lee was justified.

-The court’s denial of Lee’s arrest comes amid allegations he was involved in illegal transactions and stock manipulation that furthered the $8 billion merger of affiliates Samsung C&T and Cheil Industries in 2015.
+The allegations against Lee center on illegal transactions and stock manipulation that furthered the $8 billion merger of affiliates Samsung C&T Corp and Cheil Industries in 2015, according to prosecutors.

 The merger was seen as key to Lee increasing control of the sprawling group but critics say it rode roughshod over the interests of minority investors.

-Prosecutors may decide to reapply for Lee’s arrest warrant after further investigation, or bring Lee to trial without arrest.
+Lee was previously jailed for about a year, until his release in February 2018, for his role in a bribery scandal.
+He was accused of giving horses to the daughter of a confidante of former President Park Geun-hye to win government support for the merger of the two affiliates.

+South Korea’s Supreme Court has since overturned an appeals court decision to suspend Lee’s sentence in that case, but a court ruling over whether he should serve further jail time is still pending.

-Reporting by Heekyong Yang and Hyunjoo Jin; Writing by Joyce Lee; Editing by Tom Brown
+Reporting by Heekyong Yang and Hyunjoo Jin; Additional reporting by Joyce Lee; Editing by Tom Brown